The Florida Birth-Related Neurological Injury Compensation Act (NICA)

 Medical malpractice cases can take years to resolve either by settlement or court decision.
 In order to help you determine what a reasonable settlement range would be or what to ask a jury to award, the attorneys must understand the law and what damages to claim.

-If your claim involves injury or death of an infant against a hospital or the physician delivering the child, the attorneys at Feldman Legal Group can help you obtain the highest award from a jury allowable at law against all parties involved, or achieve a settlement for the highest sums without having to risk going to trial and losing.
+If your claim involves injury or death of an infant against a hospital or the physician delivering the child, a Tampa Neurological Injury Compensation Act lawyer at Feldman Legal Group can help you obtain the highest award from a jury allowable at law against all parties involved, or achieve a settlement for the highest sums without having to risk going to trial and losing.

 Call or email us now for a FREE INITIAL CONSULTATION, and to discuss your case confidentiality.
 Whether the death or injury occurred in Tampa and Atlanta, we have the ability to handle the case in any State of Federal Court.
 Remember, you only have two years, and time is of the essence to have your case reviewed.